University of Nottingham Human Rights Law Fellowships (Short Course) 2019 for Students from Developing Countries

 HRLC will support the scholarships by offering a bursary to cover the course fee (up to the value of £2,950).
 The scholarships will be awarded subject to applicants satisfying UK immigration rules and obtaining, if necessary, a short-term study visa (at their own expense), with the support of HRLC.
 Successful applicants will also be responsible for their own travel/health insurance and day-to-day living expenses (food, local travel, etc.).

-How to Apply: To apply, please send a copy of your CV and a 1,000 word statement detailing why you are applying for the short course and explain the work you will be undertaking in human rights upon your return home.
-Please send to Ms Agnes Flues, HRLC Coordinator, firstname.lastname@example.org.
+How to Apply: To apply, please send a copy of your CV and a 1,000 word statement (both in English) detailing why you are applying for the short course, explain the work you do and how attendance of the short course will enable you to perform your role better.

 Award Providers: Anamax Charitable Foundation, Human Rights Law Centre of the University of Nottingham